Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - You can then run multiple containers on one VM
         - Containers are also very portable.
 You can easily eploy the same copy of container on multiple VMs
         - Docker is a technology used for creating and managing containers
+        - For example there can be a database container and an application container
+        - **Options**
+            - Azure container instance - underlying infrastructure is completely managed - you do not have to create VMs or install docker
+            -